Al3zama1/swe-notes/CCNA/13 - VLANs (Virtual Local Area Networks).md

 Using Trunk ports, the number of connections between Switch to Switch and Switch to Router decreased from 3 to 1 physical connection.
 ![trunk ports](./img/trunk-ports.png)
 * Switches will `tag` all frames that they send over a trunk link.
-* This allows the receiving switch to know which VLAN the frame belongs to.
-	* In the example above, SW2 tags the message arriving from VLAN10 before sending it to SW1 through the trunk port.
-Upon arrival, SW1 will look at the tag from the message received in the trunk port to figure out what VLAN it belongs to.
+* Switches will look at the tag of all frames received over a trunk link to determine the VLAN that it belongs to.
 * Other common names for access ports and trunk ports:
 	* Trunk ports: **tagged ports**
 	* Access ports: **untagged ports**